 The amazing Silent Pound Bloom Loudspeakers from Lithuania.
 They may look like a fancy decor-first monitor speaker with an integrated stand, but don’t let that fool you.

-Each of these speakers pack an 8-inch concentric driver and two 12-inch bass drivers in a dipole configuration so if there is bass in your music, you will hear it and feel it.
-And because of the constant directivity design it wont be at the expense of everything else.
+Each of these speakers packs an 8-inch concentric driver and two 12-inch bass drivers in a dipole configuration, so if there is bass in your music, you will hear it and feel it.
+And because of the constant directivity design, it won’t be at the expense of everything else.
 Brilliant stuff!

 Revox